Umarfoo/Weather_Analysis_Python_API/README.md

 # Python API - Weather Analysis

 ## Background
-In this assignment, I was asked to use Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+In this project, I was asked to use Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

 ## Observations
 After carefully running the analyiss following observations were made: